-Through the Illumina Accelerator programme the Combined Authority holds fifteen future equity agreements which will, upon maturity, become minor shareholdings in start-up companies.
-As these investments will not result in the Combined Authority holding a significant proportion of shares, nor having any form of control beyond its minor shareholding, these will be immaterial to the Authority's accounts.
+Through the Illumina Accelerator programme the Combined Authority holds nine future equity agreements which will, upon maturity, become minor shareholdings in start-up companies, and five agreements which have become equity.
+As these investments will not result in the Combined Authority holding a significant proportion of shares, nor having any form of control beyond its minor shareholding, these are immaterial to the Authority's accounts.